 Dynamo.-The dynamo is mounted on a platform at the front end of the engine and forms part of the overhead camshaft drive.
 Reference to Illustration No. 17 shows its actual application, and Illustration No. 25 shows how it is driven and removed.
-Two views of the dynamo can be seen in Illustrations No. 43/4.
-It will be seen that the pinion is held on to a shaft by a nut and tab washer which registers in the hole in the pinion.
+Two views of the dynamo can be seen in Illustrations Nos.
+43 and 44.
+It will be seen that the driving pinion is held on to the shaft by a nut and a tab washer which registers in the hole in the pinion.
 The dynamo is what is known as a simple shunt machine and has been designed to stand up to the very high revolutions per minute and acceleration movement.
 Beyond an occasional inspection of the brush gear it requires but little attention.
 The brush gear can be examined by slackening off the screw holding the cover in position.
-The cover is shown in Illustration No. 43 beside the dynamo.
+The cover is shown, removed, in Illustration No. 43.